When is my bill due?

 Do private loans have origination fees associated with them?

-Private loans may or may not have an origination fee, you should make sure that you check in with the lender that you apply with regarding whether or not they have an origination fee.
+Private loans may or may not have an origination fee.
+You should make sure that you check in with the lender regarding whether or not they have an origination fee.

 What types of private loans can international students apply for?